 c) Sectoral Water Allocation

-12. Which organization was established to collect, collate, and process hydrological data regularly from all over the country?
+12. Which organisation was established to collect, collate, and process hydrological data regularly from all over the country?

 a) National Water Resources Council